Skip to main content

 Gravis Gravity by Gravitons

 Don't take this title too seriously.
 It's wrong on multiple levels.
 Grammatically and scientifically.
-Nonetheless it fits perfectly for this post.
-As for grammar amiss - I used Latin root word 'Gravis' which means heavy and it is actually perfect adjective for gravity as we perceive it here on Earth.
-As for scientific issue, the rest of the title might be all wrong.
-If we glimpse into features of three main natural forces of the universe, it is obvious that they work in more or less the same fashion - they use carriers or elementary particles to mediate the force through the force field.
-Photon is one of them and it carries electromagnetism while strong and weak force in nucleus respectively are mediated by gluons and w/z bosons and they are all confirmed in experiments.
-Gravitons suppose to be the same thing for gravitation force, but they are never found and confirmed either directly or consequently.
-Ever since Einstein we are having second thoughts about whether or ...
+Nonetheless, it fits perfectly for this post.
+As for grammar amiss, I used the Latin root word 'Gravis' which means heavy, and it is actually the perfect adjective for gravity as we perceive it here on Earth.
+As for the scientific issue, the rest of the title might be all wrong.
+If we glimpse into the features of the three main natural forces of the universe, it is obvious that they work in more or less the same fashion—they use carriers or elementary particles to mediate the force through the force field.
+Photon is one of them, and it carries electromagnetism, while strong and weak forces in the nucleus, respectively, are mediated by gluons and w/z bosons and they are all confirmed in experiments.
+Gravitons are supposed to be the same thing as gravitation force, but they are never found and confirmed either directly or consequently.
+Ever since Einstein, we have had se...

 Chasing Ghosts of the Universe